Two integrable classes of Emden-Fowler equations with applications in astrophysics and cosmology: Introduction

-which is equivalent to Eq.~(\ref{ef03b}) and so nothing essentially new is added.
-The Thomas-Fermi model \cite{Thomas,Fermi} for the electrostatic field in the bulk of a heavy atom originates from Coulomb-Poisson considerations and is expressed by a self-adjoint form of the kind given in Eq.~(\ref{ef04}) although for a non-integer $n$.
+which is equivalent to~(\ref{ef03b}) and so nothing essentially new is added.
+The Thomas-Fermi model \cite{Thomas,Fermi} for the electrostatic field in the bulk of a heavy atom originates from Coulomb-Poisson considerations and is expressed by a self-adjoint form of the kind given in~(\ref{ef04}) although for a non-integer $n$.
+In the literature, one can also find an interesting paper on the exact solutions of a four-parameter generalization of the Lane-Emden equation, although one of the parameters can be scaled to $\pm 1$ by scale transformations \cite{gh}.